chrisboakes/svelte-sapper-demo/README.md

 I used the default [sapper-template](https://github.com/sveltejs/sapper-template) to rapidly prototype this POC and used some dummy data to imitate the content API (e.g. [news articles](https://my-json-server.typicode.com/chrisboakes/svelte-sapper-demo/news-articles)).

-This POC is a mixture of statically generated, server-side rendered and client side rendered data:
+This POC is a mixture of statically generated, server-side rendered and client-side rendered data:

 - [Static rendering](#Static-Rendering): the home page and the politics articles
 - [Server-side rendering](#Server-Side-Rendering): the politics page and the single news articles